slyfox1186/script-repo/README.md

  1. **Prompt user with instructions**
     - **Main Menu:**
       1. **Check if public key files exist and if not walk the user through the creation of files**
-      2. **Walkthrough the user copying their ssh public key to a remote computer**
+      2. **Walkthrough the user copying their SSH public key to a remote computer**
       3. **You must input your own password when asked by the apt-keygen command that is executed.
 This is to keep your security strong!**
 ```bash
 curl -Lso ssh-keys.sh https://ssh-keys.optimizethis.net; sudo bash ssh-keys.sh